w3c/WebPlatformWG/WorkMode.md

 '''Those with a vested interest in a specification e.g. implementers and application developers, should use a spec's Editor's Draft and not a dated version of the ED that was published as a Working Draft in the W3C's ''[Technical Reports repository](//www.w3.org/TR/)''.'''

-The W3C's 2015 Process Document indicates that if [//www.w3.org/2015/Process-20150901/#revised-wd 6 months elapse] without significant changes to a specification a Working Group SHOULD publish a revised Working Draft, whose status section SHOULD indicate reasons for the lack of change.
+The W3C's 2015 Process Document indicates that if [6 months elapse](//www.w3.org/2015/Process-20150901/#revised-wd) without significant changes to a specification a Working Group SHOULD publish a revised Working Draft, whose status section SHOULD indicate reasons for the lack of change.

 ## Editors